Dalit Buddhist movement: Ambedkar's conversion

 The conversion ceremony was attended by Medharathi, his main disciple Bhoj Dev Mudit, and Mahastvir Bodhanand's Sri Lankan successor, Bhante Pragyanand.
 Ambedkar asked Dalits not to get entangled in the existing branches of Buddhism (Theravada, Mahayana and Vajrayana), and called his version Navayana or 'Neo-Buddhism'.
 Ambedkar would die less than two months later, just after finishing his definitive work on Buddhism.

 Many Dalits employ the term "Ambedkar(ite) Buddhism" to designate the Buddhist movement, which started with Ambedkar's conversion.
-Many converted people call themselves "-Bauddha" i.e. Buddhists.
+Converted people call themselves "-Bauddha" i.e. Buddhists.

 After Ambedkar's death

 The Buddhist movement was somewhat hindered by Ambedkar's death in 1956 so shortly after his conversion.
 It did not receive the immediate mass support from the Untouchable population that Ambedkar had hoped for.
 Division and lack of direction among the leaders of the Ambedkarite movement have been an additional impediment.
 However, in 1990, Scheduled Caste status was extended to individuals converted to Buddhism, which contributed to a 35.3% increase in the total Buddhist population from 4,719,796 in 1981 to 6,387,500 in 1991.
 According to the 2011 census, there are currently 8.44 million Buddhists in India among which 5.76 million are SCs, at least 6.5 million of whom are Marathi Buddhists in Maharashtra.
 This makes Buddhism the fifth-largest religion in India and 6% of the population of Maharashtra, but less than 1% of the overall population of India.